 - Several color, trim, and outfitting options provide an option for everyone (be sure to to check out the Rock Creek model if you’re the outdoor type)

 As a bonus note, I will say that the 2020 Pathfinder is virtually unchanged from the previous year.
 If you’re looking to save some change you can probably find an awesome close-out deal on an older model!

 As far as the negative attributes of the Pathfinder go, there aren’t many glaring issues.
 There are the normal things you’d expect from an SUV in this price range such as a dated interior design, inferior tech, etc. but nothing too egregious.
 Perhaps this is the reason that edmunds has called this version of the Pathfinder “forgettable.”
 However, an SUV’s job is to reliable transport you from place to place, which it does.
 My microwave is pretty “forgettable” but it does its job!

-At the end of the day the Nissan Pathfinder is just what it looks to be, a nice SUV at a great price which is suitable for big guys.
+At the end of the day, the Nissan Pathfinder is just what it looks to be, a nice small SUV at a great price that is suitable for big guys.
 At this price range, you can’t really ask for more!

 With that, our round-up is finished!
 Those are the top 3 SUV options for big guys.
 If you want the roomiest SUV around, save yourself the hassle and time and go drive a Tahoe.
 Otherwise, give the other a second look.

 What if none of the above options are big enough?